-Returning to pedigree, look at the famous diagram at right from Darwin’s notes, where he is first trying to understand biological relationships.
+As to the pedigree, look at the famous diagram at right from Darwin’s notes, where he is first trying to understand biological relationships.
 This is a genealogical or family ‘tree.’
-We can easily see why we it is called a tree, and why we use the terms ‘branch’ and ‘fork’ to describe the descendants of a lineage.
+We can easily see why we it is called a tree, and why we often use the terms ‘branch’ and ‘fork’ to describe the descendants of a lineage.

 And we can also begin to understand the reference to a crane’s foot.
 Today we represent family relationships/pedigrees with vertical and horizontal lines, because that representation was easier to print with moveable type.
-But previously, relationships were shown with forking lines, as with these two diagrams, which resemble the claw of a bird.
+But previously, relationships were shown with forking lines, as with the two diagrams, Darwin’s and Lear’s, which resemble the claws of a bird.

 From Darwin’s diagram and King Lear’s family tree it does not take much imagination to consider that preliterate cultures probably explained tribal relationships with exactly this sort of diagram: an elder might sketch in the dirt, indicating parents at the top, with angles stemming off of them for the children.
 Given the importance of family relationships in most ancient culture, this sort of diagram might have been humanity’s earliest attempts at using symbols to represent abstract information.
 And it would give us a possible connection between *gene– ‘birth’, and *genu-, ‘angle.’

-I should note, however, that I used an on-line translation application to search for similar patterns in Chinese, Arabic, Korean, and Turkish.
+I should note, however, that I used a translation web app to search for similar patterns in Chinese, Arabic, Korean, and Turkish.
 In none of them does this pairing seem to appear, which argues against my thesis.
 However, if a language outside of Europe exhibited a similar pairing, that would be very interesting.